My name is Paul Simister and I’m a small business coach based in Birmingham., West Midlands although I do my coaching over Skype or the telephone.

 It all started when I was a trainee accountant back in the early 1980s.

-I also saw business owners who seemed to have it incredibly easy but were raking in the money.
+I also saw a few business owners who seemed to have it incredibly easy but were raking in the money.

 I became fascinated about why this would be the case.
 Why did performance differ so sharply and what could be done to help the under-performers?